Things to do in Montpellier, France for art & architecture lovers

 Promenade du Peyrou

-This formal promenade at the western edge of the old city has some of the best views in Montpellier.
-It’s laid out around a grand central space with a statue of Louis XIV, framed by the Arc de Triomphe and the ornate Château d’Eau.
-From the terrace, you can see out over the surrounding countryside, and the walk along the aqueduct is particularly peaceful.
-It makes a nice break from the busier parts of town.
+This formal promenade at the western edge of the old city has wide views over the surrounding countryside.
+It's laid out around a central space with a statue of Louis XIV, framed by the Arc de Triomphe and the Château d'Eau water tower.
+The walk along the aqueduct is quiet and makes a good break from the busier streets.

 Arc de Triomphe (Porte du Peyrou)